Our NFHT vaccination clinic is now fully booked for our vaccine allotment. We will post any future clinic notices here.

 Ontario’s Covid-19 Vaccine Rollout Program

-There will be a limited supply of vaccines at first, so people who are more vulnerable or at higher risk of infection and serious illness will be prioritized in the rollout of the early phases of Ontario’s COVID-19 vaccine program.
-As new vaccines are approved for use in Canada, they will be more widely available in Ontario.
+People who are more vulnerable or at higher risk of infection and serious illness will be prioritized in the rollout of the early phases of Ontario’s COVID-19 vaccine program.
 To learn more about when vaccines will be available and who will be able to get a vaccine please go to covid-19.ontario.ca.
+More vaccines are now approved but until they are widely available, we all have to continue to follow the public health rules for your region and take everyday actions to help stop the spread of the virus.

 - Is a COVID-19 vaccine available to the public in Northumberland County?
-The current approved COVID-19 vaccine is not available to the general public at this time.
+The current group being vaccinated is 80+ years old and vaccinations will start at the Cobourg Community Centre on Tues.
+March 16.
+You must have an apt booked, do not just go to the clinic.
+For local CCC booking details click here.
 For information about the COVID-19 Vaccine rollout timeline please see covid-19.ontario.ca.

 - Can I talk to a local health professional about getting a COVID-19 vaccine?
 If you have specific questions related to the COVID-19 vaccine and would like to speak to a local health care provider, you are welcome to book a telephone appointment with the NFHT Pharmacist by calling 289-252-2139 or emailing firstname.lastname@example.org.